umee-network/Gravity-Bridge/readme.md

 Gravity is currently can transfer ERC20 assets originating on Cosmos or Ethereum to and from Ethereum, as well as move Cosmos assets to Ethereum as ERC20 representations.

+### Umee Fork

+This repository is Umee fork used by the [Umee](https://github.com/umee-network/umee) blockchain, which imports the `module` (which implements the Gravity Bridge Cosmos SDK module).

+- module versioning is defined in [module/RELEASE_NOTES.md](module/RELEASE_NOTES.md)
+- umee related changes are pushed to `umee/vX` changes, where `X` refers to the umee blockchain main release.

 ## Documentation

 ### High level documentation